-Priors Hall Park Drainage and Trench Back Fill, District Centre, CorbyDownload Case Study
+Priors Hall Park, District Centre, CorbyDownload Case Study

 Infrastructure works with associated roads and footpaths.

-IBAA was supplied from our Castle Bromwich plant in Birmingham.
-IBAA Type 1 and Class 1A products were used for drainage and service trench backfill on the spine roads and footpaths.
-Trench reinstatement depths on site ranged between 200mm and 800mm.
+IBAA (Incinerator Bottom Ash Aggregate) was supplied from our Castle Bromwich plant in Birmingham.
+IBAA Type 1 subbase and IBAA Class 1A fill products were used for drainage and service trench backfill on the spine roads and footpaths.
+Trench reinstatement depths on the site ranged between 200mm and 800mm.

 The roads were dug at 800mm for the road box formation (cut and fill procedure).
-6F5 Material was then installed as a capping layer inside the road box, building up for underside of kerb line and road construction to underside of base at a depth of 300mm to all main spine roads.
+IBAA Class 1A fill was then installed, building up to a depth of 300mm to the underside of the kerb line and road subbase.

-Footpaths also constructed after edgings were laid using the IBAA Class 1A at a depth of between 100-300mm for underside of edging laying as a capping layer under the pathway construction.
+Footpaths were also constructed after edgings were laid using IBAA Class 1A fill at a depth of 100-300mm to the underside of Type 1 subbase and surfaced with asphalt.